neelg07/nand2tetris/README.md

 * Project 10: Compiler I: Syntax Analysis
 * Project 11: Compiler II: Code Generation
 * Project 12: Operating System

+## Project 0: Practice
+- This project serves as a practice/test for submitting assignments on the Coursera website.
+Since I am taking the course as an auditor, I did not need to do anything for this project.

 ## Project 1: Boolean Logic
 - Used logic and boolean algebra to reduce and simplify the implementation of several elementary logic gates.
 De Morgan's Laws and Distributive property were particularly useful.